-All eyes in the cricketing world will turn towards the PSL on the 9th of February 2017 as Pakistan cricket will be hosting the second edition of the T20 league on par with some of the most successful leagues from across the globe.
+All eyes in the cricketing world will turn towards the PSL in February next year as Pakistan cricket will be hosting the third edition of the T20 league on par with some of the most successful leagues from across the globe.

-The tournament is set to kick-off on February 9, 2017 and the final is set to be played on March 7, 2017 in Lahore.
-The venue in UAE are primarily Dubai and Sharjah hosting all the matches.
+The tournament is set to kick-off in February 2018 and the final is set to be played in Karachi.
+The venues in UAE are primarily Dubai and Sharjah hosting some of the matches while Pakistan is set to host 8 matches.
+Six teams will be competing for the trophy in PSL 2018.

 PSL Broadcasting Rights